YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 ### Run
 Run the python script named objective_algorithm, the objective names are shown as prefix as Direct-Arylation Yield: ary, Perovskite Crystal Size: pvk, for example the direct-arylation yield objective with ABC alogrithm is named ary_ABC.py

+Those commands (which are in the Scripts file) are needed to run an optimization job {--seed seed number to assign
+        --ini_csv_path  csv which contain all oracle-validated data --xgb_model_path surrogate model path
+        --vocab VAE vocab set
+        --latent_size 32 (our model)
+        --model VAE model }

 ### Result Processing and Analysis
 Open Model_Create_and_Results1